octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Iterative processing

 The Michelson language supports repetitive processing.
-As seen the the previous sections, the collection types (set, list, map) supports the `ITER` instruction allowing to parse each element of the collection and applying a sequence of instruction on each element.
+As seen the previous sections, the collection types (set, list, map) supports the `ITER` instruction allowing to parse each element of the collection and applying a sequence of instruction on each element.

 The example ([#2](https://opentezos.com/michelson/examples#example-2--maximum-of-a-list-with-iter-and-cmple) in the "Examples" section illustrates the `ITER` instruction usage on _list_ type.

 There are also two other instructions allowing repetitive processing: the `LOOP` and the `LOOP_LEFT` instructions.
-The `LOOP` instruction have access to the stack and the repetitiveness of the process is controlled by boolean on the stack.
+The `LOOP` instructions have access to the stack and the repetitiveness of the process is controlled by boolean on the stack.
 It is very similar to _while_ operators in other languages.

 The `LOOP_LEFT` instruction is a bit more complex and allows to handle a repetitive process with an accumulator.
-An accumulator is a element used for aggregating data during a repetitive process.
+An accumulator is an element used for aggregating data during a repetitive process.
 The `LOOP_LEFT` is based on _union_ type for storing the accumulator and controlling the repetition.

 #### LOOP {}